akupiec/ntex-starter-pack/README.md

  - generator for personalization of project ex:
    - removing logging
    - removing openapi
+ - implementing nicer wrappers for openAPI

 # Notes
+ - openAPI can be accessed by http://localhost:8080/explorer/
  - there is no https and there will not be, you will be using proxy anyway :) [ssh proxy tutorial on intranet!](https://www.youtube.com/watch?v=qlcVx-k-02E)